burstein-lab/DRAMMA/README.md

 ### 1. run_DRAMMA_pipeline.py

 This script executes all the steps needed to use the trained DRAMMA model on a given data: feature extraction, dataset creation out of all the samples' features, and applying the model on the dataset.
 Returns the label according to our ARG HMM DB, model probability score, and whether it passed the relevant model score thresholds (0.75 and 0.95, where 0.95 is more strict).
-The script assumes there are four files for each assembly - protein fasta, genes, gff file, and contig file (faa, ffn, gff, fa).
+The script assumes there are four files for each assembly - protein fasta, gff file, genes, and contig file (faa, gff, ffn, fa).

 ```
 python run_DRAMMA_pipeline.py <input_path> -out <output_path> --hmmer_path <path_to_hmmer> --mmseqs_path <path_to_mmseqs> --tmhmm_path <path_to_tmhmm> --model <path_to_model_pickle> [options]

 Options:
   --input_path          Full path of the directory with all the assemblies.
 Not needed if --dif_format_paths is supplied.
-  --dif_format_paths    Paths to data in different formats (faa, fa, gff, ffn) (optional, use only if you want to extract the features on a single assembly.)
+  --dif_format_paths    Paths to data in different formats (faa, gff, ffn, fa) (optional, use only if you want to extract the features on a single assembly.)
   --hmmer_path          Full path to the HMMER's hmmsearch program
   --mmseqs_path         Full path to the Mmseqs2 program
   --tmhmm_path          Full path to the tmhmm program